-The Laverton Gold Project consists of two exploration licences covering approximately 42km2 of prospective Banded Iron Formation (BIF), within the Mt Margaret-Murrin Greenstone belt (MMMG).
-The project area is located 4km west of the Laverton township and has historically been the subject of sporadic, early stage exploration activities.
+The Laverton Gold Project consists of two granted exploration licences and three exploration licence applications covering approximately 41km2 of prospective Banded Iron Formation (BIF) stratigraphy, within the Mt Margaret-Murrin Greenstone belt (MMMG).
+The project area is located 4km west of the Laverton township and has historically been the subject of sporadic, early-stage exploration activities.

 Rincon Resources has completed a maiden Air-Core (AC) drilling program, which consisted of 103 holes for 6,416m.
 The focus of this program was to define the extent of gold mineralisation, intersected in historical drilling, over four priority areas, Area’s 1 to 3 and GG Anomaly.

 Eight AC holes were drilled into Area 1 to follow up a historical Rotary Air-Blast (RAB) intercept of 7m @ 15.95g/t Au from 21m.
 Mineralised zones were observed to consist of ferruginous quartz veinlets associated with a mafic-felsic contact